 Medical schools will look for evidence of empathy during your interview and in your personal statement.
 Don’t be dismayed if you don't think you are a particularly empathetic person.
 Research has shown that empathy is not a fixed quality, and can be developed.

 One of the main distinctions is sympathy vs empathy, make sure you know the difference!

 After 5-6 years in medical school, you will take an internship, as well as spending up to 8 years in further training depending on your chosen speciality.

-This can be reduced to 4 years undergraduate study + further training for accelerated graduate programmes.
+This can be reduced to 4 years of study + further training for accelerated graduate programmes.

 The annual tuition fee for medicine is £9,250.
 This full amount can be covered by the UK government in the form of a tuition fee loan, but this only applies to domestic students.

 Buckingham University is the exception to the rule.
 It is a private medical school that charges £38,000 a year with no government subsidy.

 The medical schools council lists 42 medical schools in the UK.

 Five new medical schools will open in the UK in a move designed to ease the shortage of trained medics in the country.
 The aim to to train enough doctors by 2025.